-They’re actually used to pour nitro cold brew coffee.
-The drink has exploded over the past few years and become one of the most popular new styles of coffee.
+They’re actually used to pour nitro coffee.
+The drink has exploded over the past few years and has become one of the most popular new styles of coffee.
 In an industry that has seen lots of innovation recently, nitro coffee is one of the most unique advancements.

 How nitro cold brew is made

 Nitro drinks may be familiar to beer drinkers as they became popular over the last decade.
 Microbreweries rise in popularity has led to more experimental drinks, and nitro taps became one of those.
 After hitting the beer market, nitro drinks made their way into the coffee world.

 What some might not know is that the actual coffee in a nitro is regular old cold brew.
 Don’t get that confused with iced coffee, which is often mistaken for cold brew.
 Iced coffee is coffee that’s been brewed in the traditional manner but then chilled afterward.
 Cold brew, however, goes through a different process where it is chilled during the hours-long brewing.

 So, nitro coffee uses this cold brew as its base.
 From there the coffee is put into a keg that is often chilled so there is no ice required upon serving.

 Then the coffee is infused with nitrogen and is poured via a tap, just like a beer.
 It comes out as a thick, frothy drink that doesn’t look anything like a standard coffee.
 The infusion might sound odd, but it’s more normal than one might think.